FrederikTobner/JBASIC/Readme.md

 ## Building

-The interpreter is built using maven
+The interpreter is built using maven, uses the JDK version 11 and can be built by running the following command

     mvn install

-and uses the JDK version 11.

 ## How it works